Inglis Drever

 Inglis Drever (18 March 1999 - October 2009) was a champion racehorse trained in the North of England by Howard Johnson.
 He was one of the most successful hurdle racing horses to date and won the World Hurdle three times, bettered only by the former champion Big Buck's.
-He is seen by many as having been the greatest staying hurdler of all time.
+He is seen by many as having been one of the greatest staying hurdlers of all time.

 Racing career

 Flat racing

 His career started as a Flat horse, where he was trained by Sir Mark Prescott and won 4 of his 12 starts under Flat rules.

 National Hunt racing

 It was over hurdles, however, that Inglis Drever excelled, winning on his first run over hurdles in November 2003 at Aintree.